What are your prices?

 Step one - we discuss your session, agree on terms and book in a date.

-Step two - I email your contract and invoice and you sign and pay your retainer.
+Step two - I email your contract and invoice and you sign and pay your retainer to lock in your date.

 Step three - Photo session day.